Robert B. Grady

 Robert Bruce Grady (12 January 1943 – 18 October 2014) was an engineer who was an expert in software development.
 He attended the Massachusetts Institute of Technology (MIT), graduating in 1965 with a bachelor's degree in electrical engineering.
-He was a member of Sigma Phi Epsilon fraternity, and he was a star player on the MIT basketball team.
+He was a member of the Sigma Phi Epsilon fraternity, and he was a star player on the MIT basketball team.
 In 1965 he received the Howard W. Johnson Award for Male Senior Athlete of the Year, which is given to only one athlete per year across all athletics at MIT.

 Grady wrote three books on software metrics and project management: